BASEBALL CARDS VALUE 1988

 Rickey Henderson, arguably the greatest leadoff hitter and base stealer ever, is featured prominently on his 1988 Topps rookie card.
 While production totals for Topps were much lower versus Donruss or Fleer, PSA 10 copies can still reach $300-$500 due to Henderson’s iconic status.

-Read also: 100 MOST WANTED BASEBALL CARDS
+Read also: BEST 1992 STUDIO BASEBALL CARDS

 Not every 1988 rookie is a star however.
 Many were flash in the pans that never panned out.
 Players like Eric Anthony, Oddibe McDowell, and Shawn Abner had early promise but short careers.
 Their rookie cards are only sought by die-hard collectors and have little intrinsic value.